 Why is the world's poorest region paying the world's highest money transfer fees?
-ODI opened up this debate last week and is now following up with African central banks and finance ministries, as well as UK and US regulators, to bring about change.
+ODI has taken this issue up with African central banks and finance ministries, as well as UK and US regulators, to bring about change.

 This is because workers are paying an average of 12% in fees to transfer money back to relatives in sub-Saharan Africa.
 To put that in context, a worker sending $200 home to provide for a relative’s education would incur a $25 fee.